andykimj/andykimj.github.io/_pages/about.md

   - /about.html
 ---

-I’m a clinical research assistant in infectious diseases at [Brigham and Women's Hospital](https://www.brighamandwomens.org/research/departments/infectious-disease/research), a Harvard-affiliated institution.
-I've conducted research in transplant infectious diseases and COVID-19 [therapeutics](https://www.wcvb.com/article/boston-researchers-significant-paxlovid-benefit-covid-19-vaccinated-patients/42220461) and [diagnostics](https://testboston.org/).
-I’m now pursuing a career in medicine and will be matriculating to medical school this fall.
+I’m a first-year medical student at the University of Massachusetts T.H.
+Chan School of Medicine.
 My broad interests are in internal medicine and various medical subspecialties.
 I’m also interested in research and teaching.
+I am currently seeking opportunities in quality improvement and/or clinical research in the medical subspecialties.

 I was born in Seoul, South Korea and was raised in various suburbs outside of Toronto, Ontario.
-Prior to joining the Brigham, I graduated from Emory University a Bachelor of Science in [Physics](https://physics.emory.edu/home/index.html) and worked in business management in the corporate offices of a large [retailer](https://corporate.walmart.com/) in Silicon Valley.
+I graduated from Emory University with a Bachelor of Science in Physics and then worked in business management in the corporate offices of a large [retailer](https://corporate.walmart.com/) in Silicon Valley.
+Prior to medical school, I conducted clinical research in transplant infectious diseases and COVID-19 [therapeutics](https://www.wcvb.com/article/boston-researchers-significant-paxlovid-benefit-covid-19-vaccinated-patients/42220461) and [diagnostics](https://testboston.org/) at Brigham and Women's Hospital, a Harvard-affiliated institution.

-Outside of work, you’ll find me watching sports, playing [chess](https://andykimj.com/chess/), reading, or going to a sports pub with friends.
+Outside of work, you’ll find me playing [chess](https://andykimj.com/chess/), reading, or watching sports with friends.